Fornicelli/RevRev/README.md

 # INSTALLATION / USE
 1. Install PlugData (version 0.80 or later recommended)
-2. Load plugdata-fx VST3 and open RevRev_0900.pd
+2. Load plugdata-fx VST3 and open RevRev.pd
 3. Before use, click on the menu button top left of the plugdata window (horizontal bars), choose "Save Patch As..", and save it somewhere (DAW project folder, for example) with a name of your choosing.